bernhardAxonIvy/doc/source/engine-guide/monitoring/jmx.rst

 Java Management Extensions (JMX) is a technology to read and write runtime information of Java processes.
-It allows to monitor the state of an Axon Ivy Engine with external tools, e.g. VisualVM, Java Mission Control, Nagios, Prometheus, etc.
+It allows to monitor the state of an Axon Ivy Engine with external tools, e.g., VisualVM, Java Mission Control, Nagios, Prometheus, etc.

 A monitoring tool running on the same machine and with the same operating system